Welcome, and thank you for considering the Culinary Services Department for employment!

 Specific departmental duties include:

-- Preparation and serving of three meals a day (2 on Sunday) in three Dining Courts throughout the academic year.
+- Preparation and serving of three meals a day (2 on Sunday) in two Dining Courts throughout the academic year.

 - Operation of Campus Markets (convenience stores) at Nelson, Boyd and Jefferson Marketplace.